Notes on using a stroboscope to help

 Make sure you use the same number for all the stickers you put on each wing.

-Normally I just number the wings sequentially in the rotation direction the blade
+Normally I just number the wings sequentially in the rotation direction the

 turns because you will be starting and stopping the fan several times, and this